8 Must-try foods and dishes in Vietnam

 Bún chả is a very famous dish in Hanoi, and you will see bún chả stalls all over the city.
 The ‘Bún’ means cold rice noodles, which are served with chargrilled pork belly slices, homemade pork meatballs, lots of fresh lettuce and herbs such as mint, coriander and basil, and of course a side of delicious dipping sauce.
 In Hanoi, look for the shop fronts oozing smoke from makeshift BBQ’s grilling the pork, which will be sure to lure you in!
 Plonk yourself down on one of the famous tiny chairs and tuck in.

 8) Cơm chiên (Fried Rice)

 A dish found all across South-East Asia, with each country giving it its own unique twist.
 In Vietnam expect a huge pile of fried, seasoned rice topped with stir-fried beef, pork, chicken or vegetables, and sides of pickled salads and a bowl of clear soup.
-I love how something so simple can be so delicious, and everyone loves how cheap this filling meal is in Vietnam!
+I love how something so simple can be so delicious.
+Everyone will love how cheap this filling meal is in Vietnam!

 Price: 80p – £1.50

-Note: Prices right at time of publishing.
-Prices will also be cheaper at street stalls and than in restaurants, and will always be slightly higher in the big tourist spots.
+Note: Prices right at the time of publishing.
+Prices will be cheaper at street stalls than in restaurants, and will always be higher in the big tourist spots..